-- be seeking admission to enter graduate school in fall 2021 for a two-year program at a U.S. based university in an area of relevance to the Foreign Service
+- be seeking admission to enter graduate school in fall 2022 for a two-year program at a U.S.-based university in an area of relevance to the Foreign Service

 - have a cumulative grade point average of at least 3.2 on a 4.0 scale at the time of application

 - I have a 3.1 cumulative GPA, with a 3.3 GPA in my major.
 Do I meet the Program’s requirement for a 3.2 GPA?

-No. The 3.2 GPA requirement is for a cumulative GPA, which includes all courses taken at undergraduate institutions, not just those in your major.
-The Program has no flexibility on the GPA requirement, and there is no rounding up to make the 3.2 requirement.
+No. The 3.2 GPA requirement is for a cumulative GPA, including all courses taken at undergraduate institutions, not just those in your major.
+Therefore, the program has no flexibility on the GPA requirement, and there is no rounding up to make the 3.2 requirement.

 - I have a 3.0 GPA from my current university but had a 3.7 at the first college I attended for two years.
 Would I qualify?

 Rangel Fellowship applicants must meet the minimum cumulative GPA eligibility of 3.2 on a 4.0 scale.
 To determine cumulative GPA eligibility, the program uses: 1) the undergraduate GPA issued by the institution which conferred or will confer the applicant’s degree at the time of application or 2) a combination of the GPA issued by the undergraduate degree-conferring institution and GPAs obtained at other institutions where the applicant was enrolled for a minimum of one full academic year as defined by the institution.
 Use the GPA calculator to determine if you have met the program requirement.
 If you need additional assistance with calculating your GPA, please email firstname.lastname@example.org.

 - I graduated from an institution that provides course evaluations instead of a numerical GPA.
 How can I determine if I’m eligible?